digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 public_key = ""
 ```

-What this will do is create a DigitalOcean Load Balancer with a few Droplets running Nginx.
+What this will do is create a DigitalOcean Load Balancer along with a few Droplets running Nginx.
 Each web server will display a simple welcome message with the individual Droplet's hostname.

 Fill in the variables according to the instructions in the comments, then rename the file to `terraform.tfvars`.